mohammadreza-ashouri/Blog/Mass_Exit_Blockchain.md

 2. Suddenly, there's a rumor of a critical vulnerability in the rollup's smart contracts.
 3. Everyone (Alice, Bob, and others) tries to withdraw their funds back to the main chain all at once, fearing their assets might be at risk.

-Here's where the problem lies: The main chain (like Ethereum) has limited capacity.
+The problem lies here: The main chain (like Ethereum) has limited capacity.
 It can only handle a certain number of transactions within each block[^4^].
 If too many people try to exit the rollup simultaneously, it could overload the main chain.
-This could result in a long waiting period for users to get their funds back, which can be especially problematic if the rollup does indeed have a serious issue.
+This could result in a long waiting period for users to get their funds back, which can be especially problematic if the rollup has a severe issue.

 ## How Can This Be Mitigated?